nepaleseintech/admin-box/README.md

 server template files

 ## servers
-this is where your server will be deployed
+this is where your server(s) will be deployed

-## deploy
-bat file to execute powershell script

 ## Author